 - angiography: ≥0.5 mL/min

-CTA provides a relatively non-invasive and effective way of localising the source of bleeding, especially in patients with continuous bleeding 5.
+CTA provides a relatively non-invasive and effective way of localizing the source of bleeding, especially in patients with continuous bleeding 5.

-Studies that have evaluated the use of CTA in the localisation of gastrointestinal haemorrhage report a sensitivity of ~90% when there is active bleeding, with detection rates steeply falling to ~45% when the bleeding is intermittent 1.
+Studies that have evaluated the use of CTA in the localization of gastrointestinal hemorrhage report a sensitivity of ~90% when there is active bleeding, with detection rates steeply falling to ~45% when the bleeding is intermittent 1.

 Again, contraindications apply to patients with renal failure who are at risk of developing contrast-induced nephropathy 1.

-Erythrocytes are labelled with technetium-99m, then serial scintigraphy is performed (a.k.a.
+Erythrocytes are labeled with technetium-99m, then serial scintigraphy is performed (a.k.a.
 99mTc-labeled RBC scintigraphy or tagged red blood cell scan) to detect focal collections of radiolabelled material.
-It can be performed relatively quickly and may help localise the general area of active bleeding to guide subsequent endoscopy, angiography or surgery 1.
+It can be performed relatively quickly and may help localize the general area of active bleeding to guide subsequent endoscopy, angiography or surgery 1.

 A false-positive result can be produced by a rapid transit of luminal blood so that labeled blood is detected in the colon even though it originated from a more proximal site in the gastrointestinal tract 1.